 One of the resources available to traveling families are worldschooling communities.
 They can be a short weekend conference or summit.
 Or they can be a permanent community set up in a country.
 If you’re the type of family that thrives on being part of a community, you may want to consider worldschooling meetups and communities as part of your gap year ideas.

-This year, we plan to attend the Stone Soup Pop-Up Community, which will happen in Amed, Indonesia.
-It will be a month long community-like event for traveling families, where they can learn from each other and connect with each other.
+And in September 2019, we attended the Stone Soup Pop-Up Community, which in Amed, Indonesia.
+It was a month long community-like event for traveling families.
+We learned from each other and connected with other families like us.

 When you’re thinking up gap year ideas, keep in mind that taking your kids around the world can get lonely for them.
 Language barriers can keep your kids from developing relationships with local kids.
 And the transient lifestyle can make it hard for your little ones to feel connection to a place.
 Taking part in worldschooling communities (apart from just online communities) can help provide a sense of belonging and stability for your kids, and for you.